Varun0607/VX-Ai/README.md

-# VonAI - Generate 4K Images from Textual Inputs
+# VXAI - Generate 4K Images from Textual Inputs

-VonAI is a full-stack web application that allows users to generate 4K images from textual inputs.
+VXAI is a full-stack web application that allows users to generate 4K images from textual inputs.
 Users can save these images on their personal wall and download them in JPG format.
 This project leverages the power of OpenAI's API for image generation.

 ## Tech Stack